PetrVys/MotionPhoto2/README.md

 ### Unix and MacOS

-The script requires [ExifTool](https://exiftool.org/) and [Python 3.7+](https://www.python.org/) on your computer.
-Both Python and ExifTool should be in your package managers or installed already, please install them if you did not yet.

-Once you have Python and ExifTool installed on your OS, download the respective release for your OS and extract the binary file from the zip archive.
+The script requires [ExifTool](https://exiftool.org/) on your computer.
+Once you have exiftool installed, download the respective release for your OS and extract the binary file from the zip archive.

 Open the terminal and navigate to the directory where the file is extracted.
 Then make sure the file is executable by running the command in the terminal: